-I had driven by Old Salem Museum & Gardens many times on trips to Winston-Salem, North Carolina, to watch Georgia Tech play Wake Forest in football.
+I had driven by Old Salem Museum & Gardens (official website) many times on trips to Winston-Salem, North Carolina, to watch Georgia Tech play Wake Forest in football.
 The journey was only a few hours from my home in Roanoke, Virginia.

 Tips for an Old Salem day trip